AtifZSheikh66/turboc3/README.md

 1. Open the website - Navigate to your hosted page
 2. Wait for loading - DOSBox and Turbo C++ will load automatically
+3. Tap the play button.
-3. Start coding - Use physical keyboard or on-screen keyboard
+4. Start coding - Use physical keyboard or on-screen keyboard
-4. Compile & Run - Press Ctrl+F9 to compile and run
+5. Compile & Run - Press Ctrl+F9 to compile and run
-5. View Output - Alt+F5 to view output screen
+6. View Output - Alt+F5 to view output screen

 💻 Usage Tips